DATA-BACKED GUIDE · UPDATED JULY 2026

 - Private fees reflect running a small clinical business: staff, premises, sterilisation and expensive equipment all have to be paid for.

-- The NHS shields you from this with fixed charges of £27.90, £76.60 and £332.10 across the three bands in England.
+- The NHS shields you from this with fixed charges of £27.90, £76.60 and £332.10 across the three bands in England, whatever the actual treatment involves within that band.

 Published and surveyed prices